RubenVanEldik/nasa-power/README.md

 # NASA Power

-A thin wrapper around the NASA Power API.
+An unofficial Python client for the NASA Power API.

+Documentation of the API found on https://power.larc.nasa.gov/docs/tutorials/service-data-request/api/

 ## Installation